bsmahi/spring-documentation-mcp-server/README.md

 ## License

-This project is part of the Spring MCP Server initiative.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Resources